ashleybellas/SeaLevelExtrapolation_2024/README.md

     - Reference all timeseries to a specified year, and
     - Plots the results
     - Note that you can change the variable "firstrun" to prevent re-computing the regional errors and regionally averaging the AR6 projections
+    - You will need to put the AR6 data in a subdirectory data/AR6/